 First call for papers - deadline for submissions Friday 7 November 2014

 The conference brings together researchers, students, practitioners, academics and trainers from different backgrounds and traditions for lively exchange and critical debate beyond the confines of theoretical schools, research methodologies or practice settings.
 The latest research findings are presented in the context of open debate on topical issues around counselling and psychotherapy.
-Each year, the conference links with an academic co-host or with a sister organisation like the American Counseling Association (ACA) who act as co-host, enriching the programme and the overall experience for delegates.
+Each year, the conference links with an academic co-host, which is the University of Nottingham for 2015, who as co-host, enriches the programme and the overall experience for delegates.

 The research conference fosters a climate of open inquiry where new researchers and students, as well as practitioners, academics and leaders in the field come together to share their common enthusiasm for learning and their desire to continually improve their practice drawing on the latest research evidence.
 New research not only adds to the evidence base for the profession, but is also an important tool for policy makers.